Choosing a PEO—Questions To Ask

 Longevity is a key indicator of how well a PEO handles its fiduciary responsibilities and delivers HR value to its clients.
+StaffScapes has been in business since 1996.

 Some PEOs specialize in specific industries such as restaurants or banking.
-While this can help them better serve clients in those industries, but it can also lead to gaps in knowledge.
+While this can help them better serve clients in those industries, it can also lead to gaps in knowledge.

 StaffScapes has chosen not to take this route and we accept each client based on the extent we can offer value.